-This bill would amend California's so-called "kin care" statute (Labor Code section 233) to specify that the designation of sick leave for kin care purposes shall be made at the sole discretion of the employee.
-The author states it is intended to ensure the employee, not the employer, gets to designate how sick leave is credited and to preclude situations where an employer charges a sick day against kin care purposes, thus reducing the amount of kin care usage available for later purposes.
+This bill would amend California's so-called "kin care" statute (Labor Code section 233) to preclude an employer from designating a sick day taken by the employee to care for themselves as a kin care day, unless the employee authorizes such a designation.
+However, it will not preclude the employer from charging a sick day when the employee takes off a sick day for themselves, pursuant to employer policy if the policy regarding sick day usage is applied uniformly.
+The author states it is intended to ensure the employee, not the employer, gets to designate how sick leave is credited and to preclude situations where an employer charges a sick day against kin care purposes, thus lessening the amount of kin care usage available for later purposes.